 Here I will be slightly more controversial and criticize where I think criticism is due.
 Rather than seek to explain what people currently do this Popular Marketing Metrics series will be more prescriptive.
 It will say what I think marketers should do; even if this isn’t what many marketers are doing now.

 While I have some expertise — I am a marketing phd/professor, fellow of the Association of Chartered Certified Accountants, co-author of Marketing Metrics, and chair of the Marketing Accountability Standards Board advisors — I clearly am not the Pope of Marketing Metrics.
 As such I can’t say that I have infallible knowledge.

 What I will do is lay out my thinking.
-For example, on the CLV page I argue strongly that acquisition costs should not be subtracted before reporting CLV.
+On the CLV page, for example, I argue strongly that acquisition costs should not be subtracted before reporting CLV.
 Therefore, I will also tell you why I think this.
 I will connect my argument to what I think the principles of the metric are.
 Critically, I will set out these principles at the beginning of the discussion, these principles will mainly relate to usage.
 I will say what I think the appropriate use of the metric is and then lay out why this means that you should create the metric in the way I outline.

 Feel Free To Disagree

 I hope to get some comments that disagree with me.
 Disagreement would be really great.
 Ideally, these will engage with my arguments and give counter arguments.
 (Although given this is the internet I’m not expecting universally constructive comments.)
 In doing these pages I am looking to stimulate thought about what we are doing with marketing metrics.
 If you use a metric you should know that it is the best approach for the situation at hand.

 Topics In Popular Marketing Metrics

 As I create pages I will add them to this list.
 These topics will include:

 - Net Promoter